 Circuit-switched/TDM products will no longer be tested for APL status.
 Once their existing 3-year APL status expires, they will be placed on the retired APL list.
+There may be circumstances under which TDM products on the retired list will be subject to interoperability testing.
+This would include APL products that require new software in response to an IAVA, or when deficiencies are discovered when the product is deployed.
+The new software will not extend the APL certification, even if a complete APL test occurs as part of the validation.
 Exceptions to this policy will be submitted through the appropriate channels for ASD(NII) consideration.
 TDM products and systems will continue to be allowed to operate in the network until replaced by IP products.